burrsutter/llama-stack-tutorial/readme.md

 ### Delete a model

-Does not work as of March 23 and you will need 8B model later
+Does not work as of April 1 (or there is something wrong in the code) and you will need 8B model later

 ```
 python 1-models-delete.py